George Rappleyea: Early life

-Dayton, Tennessee
+Scopes Trial

 In 1922, he took a job as Superintendent of the Cumberland Coal and Iron Company and moved from New York to Dayton, Tennessee.
 The company was having financial problems.
 He met a nurse named Ova Corvin there after going to the hospital for a snake bite and later married her.

 In early 1925, the Tennessee Legislature passed the Butler Act forbidding the teaching of the theory of evolution in public schools.
 On May 4, 1925, an article in the Chattanooga Times reported that the American Civil Liberties Union (ACLU) was interested in challenging the law.
 Rappleyea read the article and became interested in the idea of taking up the challenge.

 There were a few reasons that he might have had this interest.
-The first was that although he was a member of the Methodist Church, he was in agreement with the evolution theory.
-The second possible reason may have involved a situation where he had attended a funeral for a young man who died in an accident.
+The first was that although he was a member of, and at one time taught Sunday school, at the Methodist Church, he was in agreement with the evolution theory.
+The second possible reason may have involved a situation where he had attended a funeral for a 6-year-old boy, the son of one of his workers, who died in a railroad accident.
 While there, he heard the preacher tell the parents of the deceased that he would probably go to hell because he was not baptized by the church.
 The most prominent reason was that he recognized that the community could benefit economically from having what he knew would be a big trial in Dayton.

-The next day Rappleyea met with a group of influential leaders that regularly had coffee at Robinson's Drug Store in Dayton, Tennessee and proposed his idea of challenging the law.
+On May 5, 1925 Rappleyea met with Walter White, the superintendent of the Rhea County schools, and a young lawyer named Sue K. Hicks, at Robinson's Drug Store in Dayton, Tennessee, and proposed his idea of challenging the law.
 At this time, the village was having hard economic times so the group recognized the possible significance of the idea.